endymion1818/deliciousreverie-2023/src/content/posts/using-context.md

 1. A "Provider"
 2. A "Consumer"

-The easiesy way I can think of explaining this relationship is that the "Consumer" is what will be using features "Provided" by our Context.
+The easiest way I can think of explaining this relationship is that the "Consumer" is what will be using features "Provided" by our Context.

 ### Initial Setup [#](https://deliciousreverie.co.uk/posts/netmag-using-context/#initial-setup)